sadiaTab/stackoverflow_survey_analysis/README.md

    We'll examine whether there's a gender-based salary gap within the developer community, with a particular focus on Data Science roles.

-## Project Structure

-- **Data**: This directory contains the raw survey data in CSV format.

-- **Notebooks**: This directory includes Jupyter notebooks used for data cleaning, exploration, and analysis.

-- **Reports**: Here, you'll find the final reports and visualizations summarizing the findings of our analysis.

-- **README.md**: You're reading it!
-This document provides an overview of the project, its objectives, and the questions we aim to answer.

 ## Getting Started